tezos/tezos-mirror/docs/protocols/alpha.rst

   performance will become easier now that they are decoupled from the protocol development cycle.
 (MR :gl:`!3368`)

-- Gives a nominal increase to the liquidity baking sunset level of 170,721 blocks, or four voting voting periods plus 6,881 blocks to sync with the following voting period, roughly an additional two months.
+- Gives an increase to the liquidity baking sunset level of 211,681 blocks, or five voting periods plus 6,881 blocks to sync with the following voting period, roughly an additional two months and a half.
 Without this, the subsidy would halt during the lifespan of this protocol.
 With this change the subsidy can continue until the protocol after this one is activated, even accounting for some delays in proposal injection and/or a restarted voting process,